-Beyonce walks on stage with a bunch of men dressed in riot gear… the type of unit a police state would use to repress opposition during popular turmoil.
+Beyonce walks on stage with a bunch of men dressed in riot gear… the type of unit a police state would use to repress opposition during civil turmoil.
 What are they doing in Beyonce’s performance?
 Contributing to permeate popular culture with police-state imagery.

 Is the American public being mentally prepared for martial law?
 But that’s impossible, Beyonce is such a good girl … oh wait.

 Daddy Yankee’s Performance at Premio Lo Nuestro 2010